marilenehohmuth/GlioblastomaDiscovery/README.md

 #### RStudio on MacOS

-Use the installer avaliable at [RStudio for MacOS](https://posit.co/downloads/)
+Use the installer available at [RStudio for MacOS](https://posit.co/downloads/)

 #### RStudio on Windows

-Use the installer avaliable at [RStudio for Windows](https://posit.co/download/rstudio-desktop/)
+Use the installer available at [RStudio for Windows](https://posit.co/download/rstudio-desktop/)

 After those steps you'll be able to visualize our app code at your own machine.
 However, in order to get access to the user-friendly interface and use the app tools, you need to install all required R libraries.
 Some of them are in the code and will be automaticaly installed as soon as you try to run the app.
 Some of them will need to be individually installed.